 Kathryn Desmarais Kogut ’93 did a research project on red calcareous algae in the Bahama Islands when she was a Beloit student.

 Eric Beck ’91 teaches science and technology in the REALMS alternative middle school in Oregon.
-In addition, he puts his knowledge to work by being on the board of directors of the Upper Deschutes River Watershed Council.

-Nancy Hastings '91 is a geology technician in VWR's Science Education Division in Rochester, N.Y.
+Nancy Hastings '91 is a Geology Technician in VWR's Science Education Division in Rochester, N.Y.